“From Otium and Occupatio to Work and Labor in Italian Culture”

-The Department of Romance Languages & Literatures is a diverse and plurilingual academic unit that engages in research and instruction in French, Italian, Portuguese and Spanish, and in the historical minority languages of Europe and the Americas.
+The Department of Romance Studies is a diverse and plurilingual academic unit that engages in research and instruction in French, Italian, Portuguese and Spanish, and in the historical minority languages of Europe and the Americas.
 The principal aims of the Department are to preserve, increase, and transmit knowledge and understanding of the Romance languages, literatures and cultures within the transnational and regional contexts in which they have developed.

 Our course offerings present a diversity of approaches – historical, literary, linguistic, socio-political, cultural, and theoretical – to the study of literary and nonliterary texts and cultures of Europe, the Mediterranean, and the Americas.
 In our undergraduate programs, students acquire competence in the practice and analysis of Romance languages together with a critical knowledge of the written, oral, and visual traditions of their origin and diaspora.
 Our faculty promotes interdisciplinary connections and incorporates the study of literature, culture, theory and history across the curriculum.
 Through coursework that emphasizes rhetoric, composition, and written and oral expression, our majors receive sustained personalized training in critical thinking and close reading.